More Aboriginal people taking up smoking as young adults: study

 She embarked on her study after the local peak body, the Victorian Aboriginal Community Controlled Health Organisation (VACCHO), noticed that 20 to 24 year-olds were now more likely to smoke than 15 to 19 year-olds.

-Her paper extends previous national analyses of smoking initiation trends by investigating smoking prevalence among 15 to 24 year-olds, and the age at which 18 to 24- year-old smokers and ex-smokers started to smoke.
+Her paper extends previous national analyses of smoking initiation trends by investigating smoking prevalence among 15 to 24 year olds, and the age at which 18 to 24- year-old smokers and ex-smokers started to smoke.

 She used ABS survey data combined with face-to-face interviews of a random sample of Indigenous people.
 The data sources included the ABS National Aboriginal and Torres Strait Islander Health Survey (NATSIHS), Australian Aboriginal and Torres Strait Islander Health Survey (AATSIHS) and National Aboriginal and Torres Strait Islander Social Survey (NATSISS).

-She found that Aboriginal smoking trends were following those in the broader community, where the age of smoking initiation is increasing.
+The study found that Aboriginal smoking trends were following those in the broader community, where the age of smoking initiation is increasing.
 The average age for the first full cigarette smoked has now increased from 14 years to 16 years, with a third of smokers not trying their first cigarette until after they are 18.

 In young Aboriginal adults, this trend may be because they missed tobacco control efforts targeted at teenagers in recent years, or because efforts to control tobacco were not sustained as they got older, Ms Heris said.